 The executions are the first since the administration took office in December and raises fears that the pace of executions may increase during Prime Minister Abe’s term.

 Masahiro Kanagawa, 29, was hanged at Tokyo Detention Centre on Thursday, along with Kaoru Kobayashi, 44, at Osaka Detention Centre and Keiki Kano, 62, at Nagoya Detention Centre.
 Kobayashi and Kano were executed despite both being in the process of preparing to apply for retrials.

-*This press release was corrected on 25 February 2013.
+* This story was corrected on 25 February 2013.
 The original article stated that the ten executions during Shinzo Abe’s previous time as Prime Minister (September 2006 - September 2007) was the highest rate under any Liberal Democratic rule and this is not the case.